seeu-inspace/easyg/system-attacks/README.md

 **Mutating wordlists**

-When password policies are implemented, it is helpful to remove password policies that are guaranteed to fail from the worlist.
+When password policies are implemented, it is helpful to remove password policies that are guaranteed to fail from the wordlist.
 Starting from a wordlist called `demo.txt`
 - `sed -i '/^1/d' demo.txt` remove all number sequences

 Many people just append a "1" to the end of an existing password when creating a password with a number value.
 Create a rule file with $1 that adds a "1" to each password in our wordlist.